odnarb/builder-bot/ROADMAP.md

 - Parse chat phrases into same instruction format as WebSocket
 - Allow real-time control by players in-game

-movement ideas:
-    tell player when arrived at destination

-chat ideas:
-    tell bot with @name
-    only allow commands from authorized (or linked) player -by starting the bot and telling it who to listen to (single player only for now)

-ai instruction/context
-    access to and use of the "creative" menu accesses every single block in the game break blocks that are in the way

 ## Phase 3: Web UI or API Gateway
 - Build a web app or REST API to replace CLI
 - Let users submit instructions via browser